bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 - Slept overnight in a Walmart parking lot.
 - Hitchhiked and was picked up by a former Navy in the north of Japan.
 - Reliably traced my lineage in two direction going back to the early 1600s.
-- Organising and tracking my life in a large notebook (3,200+ notes worth of information).
+- Organising and tracking my life in a large digital notebook (3,200+ notes worth of information).
 - First computer owned was a Pentium 3 machine with 64MB of RAM and a 20GB hard drive.

-### Favorite media
+### Favourite media

-Everything listed below, I could re-listen / re-read / re-play / re-watch over and over again!
+Everything listed below, I consider "favourites".

 <i class="fa-duotone fa-light fa-radio color-aqua"></i>
-**Music**
+**Listening**

 - Ayreon
 - Between the Buried and Me